kyverno/website/content/en/docs/Kyverno CLI/_index.md

 The test declaration consists of three parts:

-1. The `policies` element which lists one or more policies to be applied
+1. The `policies` element which lists one or more policies to be applied.
-2. The `resources` element which lists one or more resources to which the policies are applied
+2. The `resources` element which lists one or more resources to which the policies are applied.
 3. The `results` element which declares the expected results.

 The test command executes a test declaration by applying the policies to the results and comparing the results with the expected results.
 The test passes if the actual results match the expected results.